learnk8s/learnk8s.io/src/requests-limits/content.md

 If your application has a single thread, you will consume at most 1 CPU second every second.

-**However, if your application uses two threads, it is twice as fast, and you can complete the work in half of the time.**
+**However, if your application uses two threads, it is twice as fast, and it can complete the work in half of the time.**

 Also, the CPU quota is used in half of the time.